 Shared Universes are becoming very popular as of late, primarily due to the Marvel Cinematic Universe (MCU).
-DC is attempting very quickly to join with their DC Extended Universe (DCEU).
+DC is attempting very quickly to join with their DCEU (Edit: Worlds of DC).
 But are shared universes actually a good thing?
 They have been around for a while actually, but with how they are evolving, are we gonna lose some audience along the way?

 Shared Universes in the Past